DOUG SPALDING LANDSCAPE PHOTOGRAPHY

 Why do we need to register vehicles every year?
 What's wrong with 2 years, like utility trailers - or 5 years?
 Think of the savings in administration!
 In fact - what logical reason is there to register a vehicle more than once in the first place?
 When someone takes possession of a vehicle I can see them having to register it, but once having done so that should be it until he/she acquires a different vehicle.
 The sole reason for annual registrations is clearly to bring revenue into state coffers.
 So once again - If the State needs money for programs and roads then it should properly collect that in the form of taxes that are specifically targeted to pay for those things the Legislature considers necessary.

-any program that has exemptions.
+Eliminate any program that has exemptions.

-a program, regulation or tax is valid for some then it is valid for everyone and everything.
+If a program, regulation or tax is valid for some then it is valid for everyone and everything.

-all grant programs funded by any Government entity.
+Eliminate all grant programs funded by any Government entity.

 Government grant programs simply shift the burden of spending.
 They do not truly enhance anything without taking money from some other equally worthy enterprise.
 Anything worth doing in a community is worth that community raising the funds for it.
 Were state and federal taxes no so out of control then communities would be better able to fund their own projects.
 I know this idea is radical and would cause discomfort for a time, but I also think that if implemented it would be only a short time until people realized that having a disconnect between costs and spending does not reduce, but actually increases the cost of projects.
 It's much easier to spend other people's money than your own.

 Return to Doug's Main Page Contact Doug